Homeโ€บCalculatorsโ€บConstructionโ€บRoof Pitch Calculator

 A Roof Pitch Calculator converts simple rise and run measurements into a roof's pitch angle (in degrees) and percent slope, two standard ways of expressing roof steepness alongside the traditional "X/12" notation used in construction.
 Roof pitch affects everything from material selection and drainage performance to attic space and rafter length, making it one of the first measurements needed when planning roofing work.

-Whether you're measuring an existing roof to confirm its pitch or verifying a design meets a material's minimum slope requirement, this calculator gives you the conversion instantly.
+Measuring an existing roof to confirm its pitch, or verifying a design meets a material's minimum slope requirement, this calculator gives you the conversion instantly.
 Pair it with the Rafter Length Calculator once you know your pitch, or the Roof Shingle Calculator for material quantity estimates.

 How to use this Roof Pitch calculator